roocs/rook/docs/talks/README.md

 Conda packages are listed in [environment.yml](environment.yml); DeckTape uses npm.
 Build targets do not install packages.
 `quarto.sh` supplies Conda tool paths and reuses DeckTape's headless browser.
-It finds the Conda prefix from the Quarto executable on `PATH`, so Read the Docs does not need to run shell activation hooks or set `CONDA_PREFIX`.
+It finds the Conda prefix from the Quarto executable on `PATH`, without depending on shell activation hooks or `CONDA_PREFIX`.
 SVG rendering needs Chrome/Chromium even for HTML.
 If neither it nor DeckTape is installed, run `sh ./quarto.sh install chrome-headless-shell` once.